rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 4. Accessioning Archivist will tag the Assistant Director of Alumni and Advancement Engagement (AAE) in the comments section of the documentation to let them know that the gift is ready for recording.
 5. If the gift contains any amount of manuscript material, the Accessioning Archivist will physically move material comprised of 5 linear feet or fewer to shelving in the accessioning area, as space allows.
 6. If the gift contains any amount of print material, the Accessioning Archivist will physically move material to shelving in the recent acquisitions range on Level 9 for cataloging.
-7. When acquisitions contain both manuscript and print material, the original paperwork stays with the manuscript material to be placed in the CL-2 file upon accessioning and a copy of the paperwork will be placed with the print material.
+7. When acquisitions contain both manuscript and print material, the original paperwork stays with the manuscript material to be placed in the permanent collection file (CL-2) upon accessioning and a copy of the paperwork will be placed with the print material.

 At the end of the calendar year, the Accessioning Archivist moves all completed paperwork in the curatorial folders to their respective Past Gifts folders into a new subfolder for the calendar year.